Luku1806/PSE-HTTP-Server/README.md

  *Note: If you want to serve your own websites, simply put them into the webroot folders for the different host, specified in the [settings](#paths)*.

+## Testing
+The repository contains a test suite running in python, that checks each function of the server for normal operation.

+After the installation of the server, you can confirm that everything is configured properly by running the tests.

+####Python

+If Python 3 is not installed already, you have to do it now by calling:

+    sudo apt-get install python3

+#### Running the test
+Now to run the test, navigate to the [test folder](test) in the project folder (/home/user/documents/pse2019-gruppe09/test in our example) and run the test:

+	cd /home/user/documents/pse2019-gruppe09/test
+    python3 tests.py

+When the program is finished, you can look at the output.
+The program will show a summary showing the number of failures and successful requests.
+If a test failed, scroll up to see which one it was, and what went wrong.

+*Note: If all tests fail and the failure is*

+    "Connecting failed: [Errno 111] Connection refused"

+*check the [port](#port) in the settings.
+If you changed it, you have to change it at the beginning of [test.py](test/tests.py) too!*

 ## Settings